-The Class 707 Desiro City is a five-carriage train used on our Windsor and Main Suburban lines.
-You'll commonly find them on routes between:
+The Class 707 Desiro City is a five-carriage train that were used on our Suburban and Windsor lines between 2015 and 2024.

 Train plan